Nashville International Airport

 Recent News

-Southwest Airlines began service on March 7, 2026, to five new destinations from BNA, including international Saturday-only flights to Montego Bay and San José, and domestic twice-daily service to Knoxville and Little Rock, plus Saturday-only service to Montrose, Colorado.
+Southwest Airlines began new nonstop service from Nashville on March 7, 2026, including international Saturday-only flights to Montego Bay, Jamaica and San Jose, Costa Rica, plus domestic service to Knoxville and Little Rock.
+Southwest will operate 190 peak-day departures from Nashville, the highest in the airline's history at BNA.

 Airport Profile